AntoineSavage/pizzascript/README.md

 '_foo ''BAR99 '''B4Z
 ```

-All symbols have type `'symb`, which corresponds to the following function `symb`:
+All symbols have type `'symb`, which corresponds to the following operation `symb`:
 ```
 (symb any_str)  # -> (parse_symb any_str)
 (symb any_symb) # -> any_symb